Graduation July 2023 image

 The first woman to lead Cumbria Constabulary is to be honoured at a special ceremony in her home city next month.

-Carlisle-born Michelle Skeer OBE QPM retired from the county’s police force in 2023, after more than 30 years, and went on to a national role in His Majesty’s Inspectorate of Constabulary and Fire and Rescue Services.
+Carlisle-born Michelle Skeer QPM OBE retired from the county’s police force in 2023, after more than 30 years, and went on to a national role in His Majesty’s Inspectorate of Constabulary and Fire and Rescue Services.

 Image-Michelle Skeer